rbitton1729/Website/src/content/_index.md

 I'm a Linux enthusiast (some call me an absolutist).
 Everything I own runs Linux, and nothing excites me more than an hours-long terminal session.

-I'm a world traveler — see my current flight manifest and select photos in the menu above.
+I'm a world traveler — see my flight log and select photos in the menu above.

 I'm an amateur composer; I’m working on a way to host my music and scores here.